Removal of age 75 rule

 Details of how the maximum income is calculated and how often income needs to be reviewed can be found in our article Income drawdown and review dates.

 Flexible drawdown allows those who meet a minimum income requirement (MIR) to take income without limit from their pension savings.
-The MIR is initially set as relevant income of at least £20,000 each year, which is referred to as the minimum income threshold.
+The MIR is set as relevant income of at least £12,000 each year, which is referred to as the minimum income threshold.
+The minimum income threshold was £20,000, but reduced to £12,000 on the 27th of March 2014.
 What counts as relevant income to meet the MIR has been defined as:

 - A scheme pension or dependant’s scheme pension from a scheme with at least 20 members.